torik42/YaLafi/README.md

   The internally used proofreader is influenced by options like --server.
   Other options like --single-letters remain effective.
 - `--output mode`<br>
-  Mode is one of 'plain', 'html', 'xml', 'json' (default: 'plain' for text report).
+  Mode is one of 'plain', 'html', 'xml', 'xml-b', 'json' (default: 'plain' for text report).
   Variant 'html' generates an HTML report, see below for further details.
-  Mode 'xml' is intended for a Vim plug-in, compare section [Interface to Vim](#interface-to-vim).
+  Modes 'xml' and 'xml-b' are intended for Vim plug-ins, compare section [Interface to Vim](#interface-to-vim).
 - `--link`<br>
   In an HTML report, left-click on a highlighted text part opens a